 You get to make choices in your program.

-- You choose the job goal that fits your interests, talents, needs, and values.
+- The job goal that fits your interests, talents, needs, and values.

-- You choose how much help you want to write your employment plan.
+- How much help you want to write your employment plan.

-- You help decide how long you will be in the program.
+- And you help decide how long you will be in the program.

 - Our staff gives you the information to feel confident when you face each choice.
 Think of us as your career consultants.